 Norway garnered the highest trade surpluses with the following countries.

-In addition, Norway experienced reversals from significant deficits of -$547.9 million and -$175.2 million trading with Sweden and India respectively in 2020 to the surpluses listed above.
+In addition, Norway experienced reversals from significant trade deficits with Finland and Denmark respectively in 2021 to the surpluses listed above.

 These positive cashflow streams clearly indicate Norway’s competitive advantages with the above countries, but also represent key opportunities for Norway to develop country-specific strategies to optimize its overall position in international trade.